Confluence Connector

 "Authentication failed"

-- Verify your API token or Personal Access Token is still valid
+- Verify your API token (or account password) is still valid

 - Ensure the account has at least read access to the configured spaces